lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 > One microservice is no microservice - they come in systems.

 Said otherwise, we believe you will be creating several services, and we felt it was important to showcase intra-service communication.

+When developing in Lagom you will run several services in a single Java Virtual Machine.
+You may need to [[Increase Memory for Maven|JVMMemoryOnDev]].